Malaysian Bahá’í News/Volume 8/Issue 4/Text

 Serious sessions[edit]

-The study class on the Universal House of Justice was scheduled to be conducted by Mr. and Mrs. Roberts from Bangkok, but they were unfortunately unable to attend.
-Elizabeth Gibson very graciously took over the class in addition to her own lesson which was the Kitab-i-Aqdas.
+The study class on the Universal House of Justice was scheduled to be conducted by Mr. and Mrs. Robarts from Bangkok, but they were unfortunately unable to attend.
+Elizabeth Gibson very graciously took over the class in addition to her own lesson which was the Kitáb-i-Aqdas.
 Both were enlightening and extremely enjoyable.
 A heightened sense of reverence was instilled into the students as they became more clearly aware of what the Universal House of Justice really stood for.

-As for the Kitab-i—Aqdas, friends were startled when they realised how much of this most holy book has already been in our hands all these years, and the. aim of the class was to create a sense of humility and gratitude in the minds of the believers as they anticipate the release from the House of the Synopsis and Codification of the Aqdas this coming Riḍván.
+As for the Kitáb-i-Aqdas, friends were startled when they realised how much of this most holy book has already been in our hands all these years, and the aim of the class was to create a sense of humility and gratitude in the minds of the believers as they anticipate the release from the House of the Synopsis and Codification of the Aqdas this coming Ridván.
 Elizabeth Gibson did a superb job.

 The 'Hidden Words' was enjoyed by everyone in a different way.
 Betty Fernandez adopted the method which was used at the

-[Page 18]Illalciysian Bahá’í News Vol:8 No.4
+Malaysian Bahá’í News Vol:8 No.4

 A representative group at the Winter School, Johore Bahru. (extreme left) Counsellor Yan Kee Leong (right) Rita Patrick (newly declared from Thailand) (centre) an Asli youth who has been a Bahá’í for many years.
 The others are from Singapore, Malaysia, Brunei, Indonesia, Laos and Hongkong.

-Nine Day Institute and participation from the students was exciting and stimulating.
 Although six hours were spent at the Winter School on the subject, only about five verses of the Hidden Words were covered but the important thing was that can an appetite had been created for the pure word of God, and friends left the classes hungry for more.

-Mr. Robin Maule of Singapore was the chairman for the afternoon workshops on Prejudice which were based on the letter from the Universal House of Justice, dated l3 July '72.
+Mr. Robin Maule of Singapore was the chairman for the afternoon workshops on Prejudice which were based on the letter from the Universal House of Justice, dated 13 July 72.
 Four simultaneous workshops were held in separate classrooms and each one was provided with a different set of quotations to study.
 A spokesman from each group presented a summary of their findings at the final session.
 There was so much interest shown in the subject that participants voluntarily gave up their free period in the afternoon to continue the class.
 The summing up by Mr. Maule was a grand climax to the four days of in-depth study, and it can safely be claimed that everyone who attended the Winter School gained a deeper understanding of the dangers and the degrees of prejudice that surround us, the elimination of which we are personally responsible for.

 In a lighter vein[edit]

+The evenings and night sessions were typical of all Summer and Winter Schools.
 Songs and laughter filled the air, new talents were discovered and old talents were drawn on.
 The highlight of show-time was a play by Govind, called "Julius Caeser becomes a Bahá’í", in which Flying Officer Choo Yoke Boon stole the show as a most unlikely Cleopatra.

 An oratorical contest organised by the NBYC gave a preview of Malaysia's future Bahá’í speakers.
 Kalavathy of Alor Star won the prize with a talk on the Fast.